bernardo1024/Sanwaf-UI/README.md

 **See [sanwaf-ui-guide.html](https://bernardo1024.github.io/) for examples**

-Implementing Sanwaf-ui & Sanwaf-server
+Implementing Sanwaf-UI & Sanwaf-Server
 ===============================

-1. Configure Sanwaf-ui on html pages
+1. Configure Sanwaf-UI on html pages

 2. Run the Sanwaf-ui-2-server script to generate XML consumed by Sanwaf-Server for server-side validation